 Make more sales from your Licensing portfolio with immersive content!

-Within advertising, there is a lot of thought and psychology behind which images work best at connecting with an audience and how these images are presented.
-Brands are always for ways to ensure that viewers not only remember their advertisements, but also feel a resonance or connection with the imagery.
+Within advertising, there is a lot of and psychology behind which images work best at connecting with an audience and how these images are presented.
+Brands are always looking for ways to ensure that viewers not only their advertisements, but also feel a resonance or with the imagery.

 When it came to conversion rate, the third-person POV outperformed by a small margin (71 vs. 69); however, the Right Left Agency reminds that previous research has shown that higher engagement may lead to a higher conversion rate in the long term.
 Calder, Malthouse, and Schaedel’s (2009) study confirmed that “despite the low relevance for short-term sales, likes and comments over the long-term were shown to be the strongest cumulative-sales drivers.”